Could the U.S. government ever knock on your door and demand your gold like they did in 1933?

 Loretto v.
 Teleprompter (1982) held that even a tiny permanent physical intrusion constitutes “taking” and requires compensation.

 In 1933, FDR relied on the 1917 Trading with the Enemy Act and the 1933 Emergency Banking Act.
-Modern equivalents exist (for example, the International Emergency Economic Powers Act of 1977), but IEEPA explicitly blocks any order “to prevent any person from… hoarding… gold” unless war is declared.
-Congress pulled back the President’s power to confiscate gold during peacetime.
+Modern equivalents exist (for example, the International Emergency Economic Powers Act, enacted on December 28th, 1977).
+However, IEEPA explicitly blocks any order “to prevent any person from… hoarding… gold” unless war is declared.
+So, Congress made it impossible for the President to confiscate gold during peacetime.

-United Kingdom: During WWII, Britain ordered citizens to turn in gold coin to banks.
-More recently, in 1966 the UK government issued an Exchange Control Order forbidding private ownership of any gold coin dated after 1837.
+United Kingdom: During WWII, Britain began restricting gold ownership in stages.
+The Exchange Control Act of 1947 required UK residents to obtain permission from the Treasury to retain private ownership of gold bullion and most coins, and route gold transactions through government-authorized dealers.
+In 1966, the UK government issued an Exchange Control Order forbidding private ownership of any gold coin dated after 1837.
 Collectors had to surrender collections or prove lawful exemption.
-(This was a remnant of strict postwar exchange controls.)
-All such UK gold restrictions have since been repealed (by 1970s free-market reforms).
+All such gold restrictions were repealed in 1979 during the Margaret Thatcher’s free-market reforms.

 Nazi Germany (1933–1945): The Nazis banned Jews from owning gold and confiscated their valuables en masse.
 All citizens had to surrender foreign currency and precious metals to the Reichsbank.
 This was part of the regime’s anti-Semitic policy, not an “economic emergency” plea.